liqd/adhocracy3/docs/source/api/deletion.rst

   GET, the backend normally responds with HTTP status code *410 Gone*.
 The frontend can override this by adding the parameter *show=deleted|hidden|all* to the GET request, just as in search queries.
-  The same restriction apples, i.e. anybody can specify *show=deleted* (and then retrieve the resource if it was merely deleted), but only managers can specify *show=hidden|all* (and then retrieve the resource if it was hidden).
+  The same restriction applies, i.e. anybody can specify *show=deleted* (and then retrieve the resource if it was merely deleted), but only managers can specify *show=hidden|all* (and then retrieve the resource if it was hidden).